geokit/geokit-rails/README.markdown

 *2. The gem dependency*: Geokit for Rails depends on the Geokit gem.
 Tell Rails about this dependency in `config/environment.rb`, within the initializer block: config.gem "geokit"

-*If you're having trouble with dependencies ....*

-Try installing the gem manually (sudo gem install geokit), then adding a `require 'geokit'` to the top of `vendor/plugins/geokit-rails3/init.rb` and/or `config/geokit_config.rb`.